jamesedmonston/graphql-authentication-docs/docs/usage/modifying-jwts.md

 }
 ```

-The payloads would now be as follows:
+The payload would now be as follows:

 ```json
 {